vala-lang/awesome-vala/README.md

 ## XML & Data Serialization

-- [GXML](https://gitlab.gnome.org/GNOME/gxml/) - A GObject API for manipulating XML and a Serializable framework from GObject to XML
+- [GXML](https://gitlab.gnome.org/GNOME/gxml/) - A GObject API for manipulating XML and a Serializable framework from GObject to XML.
 - [Json-GLib](https://gitlab.gnome.org/GNOME/json-glib/) - Implements a full JSON parser and generator using GLib and GObject, and integrates JSON with GLib data types.
-- [libyaml-glib](https://github.com/rainwoodman/libyaml-glib) - The GLib binding of libyaml, plus a GObject builder that understands YAML
+- [libyaml-glib](https://github.com/rainwoodman/libyaml-glib) - The GLib binding of libyaml, plus a GObject builder that understands YAML.

 ## Templating